robert-westenberger/knowledgebase/computer-science/algorithms-and-data-structures/algorithm-correctness.md

 **Input:** A set $I$ of $n$ intervals on the line.
 **Output:** What is the largest subset of mutually non-overlapping intervals that can be selected from $I$?

-Topological sorting (of [Partial Orderings](/mathematics/discrete-mathematics/partial-orderings)) can be used to find the optimal scheduling for a set of tasks).

 ## Algorithm